Navigating to History in Command

 Pauses/plays the video.

-In the iOS app, you initiate a search from a Live feed and scrub back in time which is slightly different than the browser experience.
-The smooth and simple scrubbing method elegantly compliments touch screen capabilities of the iOS device while permitting easy navigation between real-time and historical viewing.
+In the mobile app, you initiate a search from a live feed and scrub back in time which is slightly different than the browser experience.
+The smooth and simple scrubbing method elegantly complements the touch screen capabilities of the mobile device while permitting easy navigation between real-time and historical viewing.

 Steps to scrub history